RahulRoy-rsp/RedShift_Fundamentals/README.md

 - While Amazon Redshift offers a wide range of benefits, it also has some limitations and drawbacks that should be considered based on your use case.
 Here are some of the [Main disadvantages](https://github.com/RahulRoy-rsp/RedShift_Fundamentals/blob/main/disadvantages.md)

 - In **Amazon Redshift**, data can be stored in either columnar or row-based formats.
 Understanding the advantages and drawbacks of **columnar storage** (which is Redshift's default) compared to **row-based storage** is important for optimizing performance, especially in analytical workloads.
 [Why Columnar is better than Row-Based in Redshift?](https://github.com/RahulRoy-rsp/RedShift_Fundamentals/blob/main/storage_format.md)

+- Amazon Redshift supports several methods for loading data into your clusters, depending on the data source and your specific requirements.
+[Check Here](https://github.com/RahulRoy-rsp/RedShift_Fundamentals/blob/main/data_loading.md)